 Literary and Cultural Studies faculty

-Faculty includes prominent scholars, teachers, industry experts and practitioners, and the former poet laureate of Rhode Island.
+Faculty includes prominent scholars, teachers, and practitioners, and the former poet laureate of Rhode Island.
 Faculty enhance their expertise through research, publishing, consulting, and community service, and bring this knowledge into the classroom.
 Faculty also provide personal guidance for students pursuing internships and positions in the many industries that rely on literary and cultural studies/English skills and competencies.

 Tara Calnan ’12